This post was originally published on January 8th, 2020 and has been revamped and updated for accuracy and

-Setting the right goals is the key to a successful event campaign.
+Setting the right goals is key to any successful event campaign.
 The question is: How do you know whether the goals you set are the right ones?

 Sure, you can just set the goal of “make sales” and hit a certain number of people at your exhibit and call it a day, but this doesn’t really give you a full understanding of your marketing team’s success — or lack thereof.